 Additionally, it includes a few simple safety features: flame failure device, dry combustion protection, as well as an anti-freezing system.
 Considering its power, it’s surprisingly compact and lightweight — easy to move around.

-Lastly, it comes with a gas regulator, approved by the CSA, plus the required adapters.
+Lastly, it comes with a gas inlet connector, plus a stainless steel vent pipe.
 It also has a more than ample flow rate of 2.64 gallons per minute.